Gauss-Manin Connection in Disguise: Dwork Family: Moduli Space of holomorphic -forms

 \section{Moduli Space of holomorphic $n$-forms}

-By \emph{moduli space of holomorphic $n$-forms} $\Ts$ we mean the moduli of the pair $(X,\alpha)$, where $X$ is an $n$-dimensional mirror variety and $\alpha$ is a holomorphic $n$-form on $X$.
+We denote by $\Ts$ the moduli of pairs $(X,\alpha)$, where $X$ is an $n$-dimensional mirror variety and $\alpha$ is a holomorphic $n$-form on $X$.
 We know that the family $X_z$ is a one parameter family and the $n$-form $\alpha$ is unique, up to multiplication by a constant, therefore $\dim\, \Ts=2$.
 The multiplicative group $\Gm:=(\C^*,\cdot)$ acts on $\Ts$ by:

 We present a chart $(t_1,t_{n+2})$ for $\Ts$.
 To do this, for any $(t_1,t_{n+2})\in \C^2$ we define the following polynomial